List of National Backcountry Guide Clubs

 The actual tour content

-Activity time includes all time spent on the snow, including climbing, skiing, and resting.
-This information gives a rough idea of the characteristics of each guide club.
+Activity time includes all time spent on the snow, including ascent, skiing, and breaks.
+This information provides a general overview of the characteristics of each guide club.

 If the activity time and hiking time are long for the first time participant, it is possible to predict a route without lift access, but if the hiking time is short and there is a large cumulative elevation change, it is likely that a tour will use a lift.
 This is also largely due to the regional characteristics of the guide club's location